-- x (sequence of Variable) RNN output at each time. x must be a list of Variable s.
-Each element of x, x[i] is a Variable representing output of RNN at time i. - t (Variable) Expected label sequence. - blank\symbol (int) Index of blank\symbol.
-This value must be non-negative. - input\length (Variable) Length of valid sequence for each of mini batch x (optional).
-If input\length is skipped, It regards that all of x is valid input. - label\length (Variable) Length of valid sequence for each of mini batch t (optional).
+- x (list or tuple of Variable) RNN output at each time.
+Each element of x, x[i] is a Variable representing output of RNN at time i. - t (Variable or numpy.ndarray or cupy.ndarray) Expected label sequence. - blank\symbol (int) Index of blank\symbol.
+This value must be non-negative. - input\length (Variable or numpy.ndarray or cupy.ndarray) Length of valid sequence for each of mini batch x (optional).
+If input\length is skipped, It regards that all of x is valid input. - label\length (Variable or numpy.ndarray or cupy.ndarray) Length of valid sequence for each of mini batch t (optional).
 If label\length is skipped, It regards that all of t is valid input. - reduce (str) Reduction option.
 Its value must be either 'mean' or 'no'.
 Otherwise, ValueError is raised. - Returns A variable holding a scalar value of the CTC loss.
 If reduce is 'no', the output variable holds array whose shape is (B,) where B is the number of samples.
 If it is 'mean', it holds a scalar.